msaadg/bazaar/README.md

 ## Evolution Rationale (v1 → v3)

 ### From v1 to v2
-- **Scalability**: v1 is designed for a single store with a local PostgreSQL instance. v2 will scale to 500+ stores by introducing a cloud-hosted relational database (Neon Postgres) and a central product catalog, allowing store-specific stock management.
+- **Scalability**: v1 is designed for a single store with a local PostgreSQL instance. v2 scales to 500+ stores by introducing a cloud-hosted relational database (Neon Postgres) and a central product catalog with store-specific stock management, supported by Prisma Accelerate for performance.
-- **Security**: v1 lacks authentication, as it’s a single-store system. v2 will add basic authentication (using NextAuth.js) and request throttling to handle increased usage.
+- **Security**: v1 lacks authentication, as it’s a single-store system. v2 adds authentication with Google and GitHub OAuth using NextAuth.js, along with request throttling (100 requests per minute per user) to handle increased usage.
-- **Functionality**: v2 will introduce filtering and reporting by store and date range, addressing the need for better inventory insights across multiple stores.
+- **Functionality**: v2 introduces store management, allowing users to create and manage multiple stores, and adds filtering and reporting by store and date range for better inventory insights.
-- **Deployment**: v1 uses Docker for local development. v2 will deploy to Vercel, aligning with Next.js’s ecosystem and Bazaar’s likely deployment strategy.
+- **Deployment**: v1 uses Docker for local development. v2 deploys to a production environment, aligning with Next.js’s ecosystem and Bazaar’s likely deployment strategy.
+- **Code Organization**: v2 improves maintainability by centralizing types in `app/lib/types.ts` and database logic in `app/lib/db.ts`, preparing the codebase for further scaling in v3.

 ### From v2 to v3
 - **Scalability and Performance**: v2 supports 500+ stores but may struggle with thousands of stores and concurrent operations. v3 will introduce horizontal scalability, read/write separation, and caching (Redis) to handle high transaction volumes.